MattV-NL/python-asteroids/README.md

 # Python Asteroids

 ## Description
-This is a game of asteroids coded entirely with pyhton where after you run the game from the terminal, a GUI will appear and you user the keyboard as for inputs to play the game.
+This was made following a tutorial to better understand python.
+Link is [here](https://realpython.com/asteroids-game-python/) This is a game of asteroids coded entirely with pyhton where after you run the game from the terminal, a GUI will appear and you user the keyboard as for inputs to play the game.

 ## Controls